2022 Annual Research Prize Symposium

 UTM ANNUAL RESEARCH PRIZE IN THE HUMANITIES

-All three of the 2019 UTM Annual Research Prize Recipients are being celebrated at a Research Prize Symposium in their honour.
+All three of the 2022 UTM Annual Research Prize Recipients are being celebrated at the Research Prize Symposium in their honour.

 To read a recap of the inaugural event in 2017, see Lights, Camera, Oration!